Search by Keyword

 How many ungodly decisions have we made that have affected and hurt others whom God entrusted us to oversee either at work or in our personal lives?

-As we read further, we see that King David was remorseful, wise, humbled and frightened enough to quickly repent.
+As we read further, we see that King David was remorseful, wise, humbled and had enough fear of God to quickly repent.
 God even instructed him to do so in verse 18, giving David another opportunity to be obedient.
 God knows just how to get us straight with Him.

-Nonetheless, a very shaken David (verse 30) paid full price for a threshing floor so that he could build an altar to God and be in right standing once again (vs. 22).
+A very shaken David (vs. 30) paid full price for a threshing floor so that he could build an altar to God and be in right standing once again (vs. 22).
 His emotions were so upset that he begged God to remove the guilt that he imposed upon himself and Israel (vs. 8).

-How high a price are we willing to pay?
+How high a price are we willing to pay to disobey?

-Sin always costs us.
+Sin always costs us and hurts others.
 As we move up the ladder of promotion, of harvest, will we hold tight to God’s ways, or will we come out from under His protection?
 Will we be deceived by a new level of enemy attack?
 Or will we stand firm in our trust and march forward, completing God’s mission in obedience?
 In preservation?

 Forward This Message to a Friend